 Observation and feedback cycle.
 COAs should engage in a consistent cycle of observation and feedback for principals.
 Observations, feedback, and expectations for how and when the feedback will happen should be articulated.
 Finally, the formative evaluation should provide principals with feedback on the four standards outlined in the School Level Administrator Rubric, with an emphasis on Standard I: Instructional Leadership, and provide clear recommendations for improvement before the summative evaluation that occurs at the end of the cycle.
-Creating a transparent system of principal evaluation would mitigate some communication challenges that principals are experiencing in the district.
+Creating a transparent system of principals are experiencing in the district.